jgranlun/jgranlun.github.io/README.md

 This part was really frustrating.
 Below were some of the things that confused me:

->So, If I want to get the debug logs do I configure the parameter to the browser's 'capabilities' or 'desired_capabilities' parameters?
+>So, If I want to enable the webdriver debug logs do I configure the parameter to the webdriver's 'capabilities' or 'desired_capabilities' parameters?

 >Should I use the 'moz:firefoxProfile' to set the debug logs on or should I set the 'LoggingPreferences' object which has settings for 'driver', 'server' and 'browser'?